 Powdered kefir starter is well suited for individuals who do not wish to make kefir regularly.Make a new batch within 7 days, to keep the

 •Cost.
 While kefir grains are more costly upfront, kefir grains quickly become more economical, since they are reusable.

-We generally recommend Kefir Grains as the most natural, economical, and nutrient-dense way to make kefir.
-However, it is not always practical to maintain Kefir Grains on a daily basis and therefore in situations where it is more practical to make kefir periodically, we would recommend opting for the Powdered Kefir Starter.
+Kefir grains are the most traditional, economical, and nutrient-dense way to make kefir.
+However, it is not always practical to maintain kefir grains on a daily basis.
+In situations where it is more practical to make kefir only periodically, we recommend opting for the powdered kefir starter.

 |Milk Kefir Grains|